Dynamics and entropy of $\mathcal{S}$-graph shifts: Shifts with a given entropy

 \begin{lemma} Let $X$ be a shift space on a finite alphabet.
 There are only countably many shift spaces on the same alphabet that are conjugate to $X$. \end{lemma} \begin{proof} Suppose the alphabet of $X$ is $\mathcal A$.
-Each conjugate of $X$ is determined by a sliding block code, which is itself induced by a map $\mathcal A^n \to \mathcal A$, and there are only countably many such maps. \end{proof}
+Each conjugate of $X$ is determined by a sliding block code, which is itself induced by a positive integer $n$ and a map $\mathcal A^n \to \mathcal A$, and there are only countably many such maps. \end{proof}